STASIS EURO (EURS) Price Reaches $1.09

-STASIS EURO (EURS) traded down 0.1% against the U.S. dollar during the 1 day period ending at 0:00 AM E.T. on October 10th.
-One STASIS EURO token can now be purchased for $1.09 or 0.00001806 BTC on popular cryptocurrency exchanges.
-Over the last week, STASIS EURO has traded down 0.8% against the U.S. dollar.
-STASIS EURO has a market cap of $135.81 million and approximately $1.37 million worth of STASIS EURO was traded on exchanges in the last day.
+STASIS EURO (EURS) traded 0.4% lower against the US dollar during the 1-day period ending at 0:00 AM Eastern on October 16th.
+In the last week, STASIS EURO has traded down 0.9% against the US dollar.
+STASIS EURO has a total market cap of $134.71 million and approximately $1.21 million worth of STASIS EURO was traded on exchanges in the last 24 hours.
+One STASIS EURO token can currently be bought for $1.09 or 0.00001607 BTC on major exchanges.

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.